 When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD "BUYER BEWARE".

 Mobile homes are not included on the Tax Deed.
 Transfer of the mobile home title is the responsibility of the Purchaser.

 Property that lists the County as the applicant or that is homestead and does not sell at the tax deed sale is placed on the list of lands available for taxes.

 To view subdivision plat maps reflecting the legal description of property to be sold, please visit the Official Records Search and search "Plats".
 You may also visit the Recording Division located in Room 362.

 To view acreage maps reflecting the legal description of property to be sold, please visit the Property Appraiser's office or visit their website at www.co.hernando.fl.us/pa.

 For further information regarding tax deeds, please contact the Recording Division at (352)540-6768.

 Overbid Surplus Funds

-To claim excess overbid funds after a sale and within the two year claim period, submit an Affidavit of Claim to the Clerk’s Office at: Hernando County Clerk, Recording/Tax Deed Division, Room 362, 20 North Main Street, Brooksville, FL 34601.
-If there remains excess overbid funds after a sale held prior to July 1, 2011, after all monies have been held for two years and no claims have been made, the Clerk shall remit unclaimed funds to the Board of County Commissioners.
-For all sales held after July 1, 2011, if there remains excess overbid funds and they have not been claimed within one year the funds are considered unclaimed property and will be transferred to the Department of State.
+If there are excess ("surplus") funds after the sale, the Clerk will hold those funds for one year.
+If you believe that you are entitled to a portion of those funds because of a subordinate lien on the property or because you are the former property owner, you must submit an Affidavit of Claim to the Clerk's Office at: Hernando County Clerk, Recording/Tax Deed Division, Room 362, 20 North Main Street, Brooksville, FL 34601.
+Any funds not claimed within the one year period will be transferred to the Department of State.
 To claim funds that are held by the Department of State, please submit a claim to Florida Unclaimed Property, P.O.
 Box 8599, Tallahassee, FL 32314-8599 or call (888)258-2253.